chapel-lang/governance/GOVERNANCE.md

 subteams have been spun up to focus on specific initiatives at finer granularities.
-Generally speaking, these subteam leads have a great deal of latitude in making decisions to meet their subteams' goals, but are expected to keep the TSC, through its chair, aware of major decisions, particularly for those that are contentious, represent a significant change in direction, or have the possibility of impacting other subteams.
+Generally speaking, these subteam leads have a great deal of latitude in making decisions to meet their subteams' goals, but are expected to keep the TSC, through the tech lead, aware of major decisions, particularly for those that are contentious, represent a significant change in direction, or have the possibility of impacting other subteams.

 At present, the Chapel subteam leads are as follows: